guide·intermediate·updated 2026-07-15·1–2 hours to set up your first automation

 How do we measure if Cowork is actually saving time?

 Track it.
 Before Cowork: weekly report 90 minutes, campaign brief 2 hours, content repurposing 2 hours — 4.5 hours/week total.
-After Cowork (month 1): weekly report 15 minutes (review only), campaign brief 30 minutes (review plus one revision), content repurposing 20 minutes (review) — 1 hour/week total.
-That's 3.5 hours/week saved, or 168 hours/year per person.
-For a team of 3, that's 504 hours/year — at $60K/year salary, roughly $14,400 in freed-up capacity, against a $240/year Cowork Pro subscription.
-ROI: 60x.
+After Cowork (month 1): weekly report 15–30 minutes (review plus approval), campaign brief 30–45 minutes (review plus revisions), content repurposing 20–30 minutes (review) — 1–1.5 hours/week total.
+Time saved: 3–3.5 hours/week.
+This freed capacity shifts your team to higher-value work: strategy, optimization, enablement.

-§Your challenge: build one automation this week
+Your challenge: build one automation this week

-- 01Download Claude Desktop
+1. Download Claude Desktop

-- 02Create your Cowork folder structure
+2. Create your Cowork folder structure

-- 03Write your brand voice rules (30 minutes)
+3. Write your brand voice rules (30 minutes)

-- 05Turn it into a skill
+5. Turn it into a skill

-§Authoritative resources for marketing operations automation
+Authoritative resources for marketing operations automation